AsheUrban/DinoApi.Solution/README.md

 - MySQL

 ## Description
-A simple Web API exposing CRUD endpoints for animals.
+A simple Web API exposing CRUD endpoints for prehistoric animals.
 This project is API-only and does not include a separate UI.
 Use Swagger or curl/Postman to interact with it.

 ## App Settings & MySQL Configuration